Kiwaho Laboratory of Energy and Ecology Inc.

 If the solution concentration in the osmosis-to-hydraulic engine is regulated between 70% and 100% saturation, then the volumetric energy density is about 5 kilowatt-hours per 1 cubic meter.

-Even during long time bad weather, it is not recommended of using electric resistor heater to evaporate salt pond, because only humble 2.25% electricity can be restored in osmosis engine.
-Try solar or ambient or waste heat only.
+Even during long time bad weather, it is not recommended of using electric resistor heater to evaporate salt pond, because circa 2.25% (evaporation effect on concentration) + 5% (temperature effect on osmotic pressure) = 7.25% (up to 13%, in extreme low humid or dry weather) electricity can be restored in osmosis engine.
+Try solar or ambient or waste heat or biomass combustion first.

 During raining, cover all pond, or install permanent dog-height wall-less transparent simple roof.